xdividr/dreamcloud-docs/source/dreamobjects/api-docs/swift-api-reference.rst

 Use the Get request in combination with the Bucket name to retrieve a list of the objects stored within.

-You can specify query parameters to filter the full list, or leave out the paremeters to return a list of the first 10,000 object names stored in the Bucket.
+You can specify query parameters to filter the full list, or leave out the parameters to return a list of the first 10,000 object names stored in the Bucket.

 Syntax